daos-stack/daos-reproducibility/io500/isc23/lrz/sng2/README.md

 * [/etc/daos/daos\_agent.yml](daos_agent.yml)
 * [/etc/sysctl.d/95-daos-net.conf](95-daos-net.conf)

+For the IO500 benchmarks, two storage pools were created:

+* One pool that spans  [18 servers](create-pool-18srv.sh) for the full list runs, using a hostfile for [24 clients](machinefile.24cli-112)
+* One pool that spans  [32 servers](create-pool-32srv.sh) for the 10-Node list runs,
+  using a hostfile for [10 clients](machinefile.10cli-112)

 ### Client environment

 LRZ's SuperMUC-NG uses Slurm for resource scheduling.
 However, the IO500-ISC23 runs were performed in the early deployment stage of the Phase2 installation, before user operation started.
-For this reason the runs have been performed with interactive `mpirun` invocations, using a hostlist to specify client nodes.
+For this reason the runs have been performed with interactive `mpirun` invocations, using a hostlist to specify client nodes as described above.

 The IO500 run scripts are included in the IO500 results tarballs.